Sakura and Snow

 Arashi was still waiting for his reply, he realized.
 He blinked and looked at her again.
 Slender and straight and unyielding as the sword she fought with, the priestess regarded him patiently.

 "There's something I have to do," he murmured at last.
 "It's a personal matter."
-His eyes flickered aside once more, touching his reflection in the mirror uneasily before dropping to the narrow wooden boards of the floor.
-From the corner of his gaze, he saw the young woman glance down too.
-Framed by the fall of her black hair, her face and eyes gave little away, as was usual.
-Today, though, he thought he saw a glimmer of tension behind them, a stress to her silken smooth veil of restraint that suggested she was trying to conceal a strong emotion.
+His gaze flickered aside once more, touching his reflection in the mirror uneasily before dropping to the narrow wooden boards of the floor.
+From the corner of his eye, he saw Arashi glance down too.
+Framed by the fall of her black hair, her face gave little away, as usual.
+Today, though, he thought he saw a glimmer of tension, a stress to her silken smooth veil of restraint that suggested she was trying to conceal some strong emotion.
 It was her nature to hold her deepest feelings close inside: to be a sky that hid its rain, inflicting neither her pain nor her happiness upon another person.
 Arashi preferred to guard her privacy; maybe she would respect his in turn.

-"You're going to find the Sakurazukamori," she said, and immediately shattered that weak hope.
-He found it didn't really surprise him after all, though, that she would make that guess...he hadn't said even so much to Sorata, but it was what any of them would have naturally assumed.
+"You're going to find the Sakurazukamori," she said, immediately shattering that weak hope.
+He found that it didn't really surprise him, though, that she would make that guess.
+He hadn't said even so much to Sorata, but it was what any of them would have naturally assumed.
 He had never made any secret of his reasons for fighting.

-"I already found him," Subaru whispered.
-Though he dreaded having to confront her over this, he could not lie.
+"I already found him," Subaru said quietly.
+Although he dreaded having to confront her over this, he could not lie.

-Those few words would not be enough, however.
+Those few words wouldn't be enough, however.
 She would never take that answer for what it was.
-She would believe that he was still trying to die, but he was not, and he couldn't see how to explain it to her: how to explain a mystery as profound as the transition from one life into the next, as inscrutable as what shaped a person's deepest, most essential nature.
-He only knew in his heart that he was right--that there was no other thing he could do that would offer any hope--and his heart was as mute as it had ever been.
+She would believe that he was still trying to die, but he wasn't, and he couldn't see how to explain it to her: how to explain a mystery as profound as the transition from one life into the next, as inscrutable as what shaped a person's deepest, most essential nature.
+He only knew in his heart that he was right, that there was nothing else he could do that would offer any hope, and his heart was as mute as it had ever been.

 How could he make her understand?

 "Sumeragi-san," she was saying as he groped for words, "there can't be that much time left.
-Surely you'll face him when the final day comes...isn't that enough?"
-In her taut voice he heard an echo of how little time remained: a few weeks, maybe a month or a bit more...no one was certain.
-He could feel the same tension in himself as well, precious seconds slipping past with every breath.
-It made him more anxious than ever to be gone.
-"All that's happened before, as terrible as it's been, has only been the prelude," Arashi was continuing.
-"You know that the real battle is still to come...now more than ever, we can't afford to lose you.
-We need you to be here...with us."
+Surely you'll face him when the final day comes.
+Isn't that enough?"
+In her taut voice he heard an echo of how little time remained: a few weeks, maybe a month or a bit more.
+No one was certain.
+He could feel the same tension in himself, precious seconds slipping past with every breath.
+It made him even more anxious to be gone.
+"Everything that's happened so far, as terrible as it's been, has only been the prelude," Arashi was continuing.
+"You know that the real battle is still to come.
+Now more than ever, we can't afford to lose you.
+We need you to be here, with us."

 "No--" and he hurried the rest out before she could respond, "that isn't true.
-You don't...." <Not as much as someone else does,> he realized, and there was surprising courage to be found in that thought.
-Taking a deep breath, he let it calm his nervousness, and he slowed, trying to speak patiently and rationally, like a reasonable person.
-"There hasn't been any fighting, not for a long time.
-All last summer we were at war with the Dragons of Earth, but for no purpose, with the powers of the two Swords locked away...and since then there's only been waiting, a little skirmishing sometimes, but nothing that you really need me for."
-And if they /had/ needed him...no, he was right that they did not, and it would do no good to worry about things that weren't so.
+You don't...."
+Not as much as someone else does, he realized, and there was surprising courage to be found in that thought.
+Taking a deep breath, he let it calm his nervousness, and he slowed, trying to speak patiently and rationally.
+"There hasn't been any serious fighting since the summer--a little skirmishing sometimes, but nothing that you really need me for.
+Mostly we've just been waiting. " And if they had needed him--no, he was right that they didn't, and it would do no good to worry about things that weren't so.
 He caught at certainty again and clung to it, a talisman against the difficulty of telling her the truth.
-"You won't need me for the fight until the final day comes, until those two Swords have been released.
+"You won't need me for the fight until the final day comes, until the Shinken have been released.
 And I...I have to go.
 I...."

 "Then not for the fight."

-Subaru blinked again and refocused on Arashi.
-This time it was her glance which slid sideways, avoiding his in what seemed almost like a flinch.
+Blinking again, Subaru refocused on Arashi.
+This time it was her glance that slid sideways, avoiding his in what almost seemed like a flinch.
 Her fingertips played against the fabric of her skirt, smoothing it unnecessarily.
 "For us," she murmured, surprising him with the softness of her tone, "if not for any other reason, then because we need you to stay.
 Because we...because I...."
-She faltered, and then inclined into a bow, her fingers knotting in the cloth to still themselves, her hair falling forward around her face once more. "/Please,/" she said, the word low and urgent.
+She faltered, then inclined into a bow, her fingers knotting in the cloth to still themselves, her hair falling forward around her face once more.
+"Please," she said, the word low and urgent.
 Subaru stared at her, and for an instant he thought he saw something tremble in her gaze, an unusually strong flowering of care or concern, its dark petals shimmering, before she ducked her head even further, cutting off that glimpse...a glimpse of something unfamiliar, something outside her ordinary self-sufficiency.

 Something that did, after all, suggest a certain need.

 He was gaping, Subaru discovered.
-He shut his mouth, and quickly glanced away.
+Shutting his mouth, he quickly glanced away.
 That wasn't what he thought it was...was it?

 That Arashi felt something for him?

 It could be that he was imagining it, that being under the spell of his own feelings he saw those feelings reflected everywhere, but he didn't think so.
 He certainly wasn't imagining her distress.
-Maybe Arashi didn't realize it herself, didn't know all of what had prompted her to make such an extraordinary outburst, but something was most definitely there....
+Maybe Arashi didn't realize it herself, didn't fully recognize what had prompted her to make such an extraordinary outburst, but something was most definitely there.

 And he found that he couldn't tell her the whole truth, not after that.
-Even if what she felt was only the barest stirrings of attraction, as he thought it might well be, even though it might be kinder in the long run to be as blunt as possible--still, to tell her that he was leaving because he was given over to one of the greatest of their collected enemies, to make her see that there was nothing she had that could weigh against that love...he couldn't do it to her.
+Even if what she felt was only the barest stirrings of attraction, as he thought it might be, even though it might be kinder in the long run to be as blunt as possible, to tell her that he was leaving because he was given over to one of the greatest of their collected enemies, to make her see that she had nothing that could weigh against that love--he couldn't do it to her.

-<It's no good,> he thought despairingly, suffering for her sake, for what he imagined that she must be feeling. <It's no good at all...if we had met in some other time, some other world, then maybe...but even in that case, I don't think it could be so.
+It's no good, he thought despairingly, suffering for her sake, for what he imagined that she must be feeling.
+It's no good at all.
+If we had met in some other time, some other world, then maybe...but even then, I don't think it would have worked out.
 In some ways you and I are very much alike, and maybe that's what you see in me: a quiet person, a private person, someone unworldly, like you.
-But Kishuu-san, I think we're /too/ much similar.
+But Kishuu-san, I think we're too similar.
 There's no space between us for anything to grow.
-Maybe it has something to do with being a magical or spiritual person, but...we go to what's opposite us, always.>
+Maybe it has something to do with being a magical or spiritual person, but...we go to what's opposite us, always.

 It was a world he understood so well.
-The resolve he had misplaced came out from its eclipse, a slow and steady dawning of light. "/Waiting,/" he said softly, but the word had a certain vehemence.
-From the corner of his eye he saw Arashi straighten, her expression surprised.
-"All my life, that's all I've done...and you too, Kishuu-san.
-Isn't that so?"
-He met her eyes, noting her puzzlement and slight, startled affront.
+The resolve that he had misplaced came out from its eclipse, a slow and steady dawning of light.
+"Waiting," he said softly but with a certain vehemence.
+Arashi straightened, her expression surprised.
+"All my life, that's all I've done--and you too, Kishuu-san.
+Isn't that right?"
+He met her gaze, noting her puzzlement and slight, startled affront.
 "It's been the same for all of us, all the ones from the temples and shrines and magical families.
 All this time being prepared for that final day, even before we knew anything about it.
 Even before we could understand."
-He hesitated, then kept on, fumbling his way through the unfolding thought, trying to encompass in words his frustration and his urgency so that she might understand.
+He hesitated, then kept on, fumbling his way through the unfolding thought, trying to encompass in words his frustration and urgency so that she might understand.
 "Aoki-san, what he's suffered...even so, I envy him.
 I envy him because again and again he chooses this fight.
 He chooses it of his own free will."

-<And Kasumi-san, too,> he thought, <who of us all has the least reason to be involved.> The two of them...the value of their gift to the earth awed him, now that he thought about it: the sacrifices that they made not merely because they had been created for this battle but because they chose it as well, even knowing the price they might be forced to pay.
+And Kasumi-san, too, he thought, who of us all has the least reason to be involved.
+The two of them...the value of their gift to the human world awed him, now that he thought about it: the sacrifices they made not merely because they had been created for this battle but because they chose it as well, even knowing the price they might be forced to pay.
 They fought despite that risk.

 They fought because they loved.

-Whether it was devotion to the memories of particular people and the things that those people had cared for--as it was for Seiichirou--or whether it was Karen's open-heartedness toward all who were lost or lonely, that compassion was what made the difference.
+Whether it was devotion to the memories of particular people and the things that those people had cared for, as it was for Seiichirou, or whether it was Karen's open-heartedness toward everyone who was lost or lonely, that compassion made all the difference.

-And Kamui also, despite everything that the shapers of his destiny had done to destroy any personal attachment...still, Subaru knew, Kamui was in this struggle because there had been people that he had loved, and even though one of those people was dead and the other was sundered irreparably from him, he had never ceased to think of their happiness.
+And Kamui too--despite everything that the shapers of his destiny had done to destroy any personal attachment, still, Subaru knew, Kamui was in this struggle because there had been people that he had loved, and even though one of those people was dead and the other was sundered irreparably from him, he had never ceased to think of their happiness.
 That love was what guided him still, what gave meaning to a fight that otherwise would be a heartless, soulless thing, an empty moving of pieces upon a cosmic board.

 He saw it then, suddenly, brilliantly: a brief glimpse of what the monk from Kouyasan must have seen.
-It was a hope so very much like his own...he and Arashi stared at each other from across the room, and as he looked deeply into her--really looked--he realized that she simply would not understand.
+It was a hope so very much like his own.
+He and Arashi stared at each other from across the room, and as he looked deeply into her--really looked--he realized that she simply wouldn't understand.
 Even the subtle attraction that she felt for him was something she was largely blind to, whether because she didn't know how to read the character of her own emotions or because she didn't want to know.
-She was so self-contained in her dedication, so ingrained with tradition and the necessity for restraint...the stirrings of the heart must seem at best a distraction, and at worst a threat.
+She was so self-contained in her dedication, so ingrained with tradition and the necessity for restraint, the stirrings of the heart must seem at best a distraction, and at worst a threat.
 No wonder she was always so baffled by Sorata's devotion.

-<But Kishuu-san, there's so much more than all of this.
+But Kishuu-san, there's so much more than all of this.
 Sorata knows it, and now I can remember.
-I had a dream once--a dream that's something I doubt I'll ever achieve, but I won't forget it again.
-I won't forget what it was like, to dream of an ordinary life.>
+I had a dream once--a dream that I'll never achieve, but I won't forget it again.
+I won't forget what it was like, to dream of an ordinary life.

 "So you're giving up?"
-Arashi demanded, and there was outrage in her voice for all that it stayed measured.
+Arashi demanded, and there was outrage in her voice for all that it remained measured.
 He could almost hear the ring of metal, could almost see the blade's flash in her eyes.
 "You're choosing to abandon your place, just because you're tired of waiting?
-Is that how you honor the ones who've already paid in blood and in grief--the ones who've suffered?" /Like Aoki-san,/ and hearing the accusation that she did not speak, he shut his own eyes against it, and against the memories--
+Is that how you honor the ones who've already paid in blood and in grief--the ones who've suffered?"
+Like Aoki-san, and hearing the accusation that she did not speak, he shut his own eyes against it, and against the memories--

 --of the liquid red veil that fell thickly, drop by drop, inside a doorway, partially hiding the room beyond, and Aoki Seiichirou standing transfixed before that curtain, his back to the rest of them as he stared through at what it concealed--